-Of course, this post is not meant entirely seriously and should rather be seen as a welcome change from my often too strict goldsmith's everyday life 😉:
+Of course, this post is not meant entirely seriously and should therefore be seen as a welcome change from my often too strict goldsmith's everyday life 😉:

 In April 2024, I was invited by the team at the LVR LandesMuseum in Bonn to the farewell party of a dear former colleague who is now moving into well-deserved retirement.
 Since he was responsible for the restoration of a very important Roman find almost 30 years ago - during my own time at the State Museum - (picture on the left), the idea spontaneously arose to decorate it with a very special replica - namely a cake, i.e. a “Roman made of marzipan” (picture on the right).
 Because that was certainly one of the very special highlights of his long professional life.